 Nut trigonous, obovoid to ellipsoid, two-fifths as long as glume, 0.8–1.4 mm long, c.
 0.4 mm diam., grey-brown.

-Distribution and occurrence: Grows in disturbed situations; scattered in Sydney region.
+Distribution and occurrence: Scattered in Sydney region and Queanbeyan also naturalised in Victoria.
 Native of N & S Amer.

 NSW subdivisions: *CC, *CT